timone/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Timur Mone:
+"Semantic gives meaning to html on web instead of just presentation.
+P reps Paragraph.
+H1 says "look at me, i'm the one you are looking for"

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Timur Mone:
+Biggest difference is block allows to set a width and height on the element.
+Inline block - the elements dont break, can sit next to other elements.

 3. What are the 4 areas of the box model?

+Timur Mone: TRBL - Content, Padding, Border, margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Timur Mone: y-axis

 5. Explain why git is valuable to a team of developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

+Timur Mone: it is valuable because it prevents user from doing something regrettable, as well as doing something deeper than usual GUI.

 ## Project Set Up